PHAP Digital Badges

 An increasing numbers of agencies, training organizations, and credentialing bodies are adopting the Open Badges standard.
 You can display badges in HPass from any organization that issues digital badges.

 What if I don’t want my credential to be public?

 If you don’t want your membership or certification to be visible to the public, you can make the badge private.
 If you don’t want your profile to be visible to the public, you can make it private.
 If you don’t even want your certification or membership in the form of a digital badge, you can discard it.
-All information regarding you and your credentials can be configured within your Acclaim account.
+All information regarding you and your credentials can be configured within your HPass account.

 What’s to keep someone from copying my badge and using it?

-While digital badges are simply digital image files, they are uniquely linked to data hosted on the Acclaim platform.
+While digital badges are simply digital image files, they are uniquely linked to data hosted on the HPass platform.
 This link to verified data makes them more reliable and secure than a traditional paper-based credential or certificate.

 Who should I contact if there are issues with my digital badge?